devict/ictgamejam-guide/README.md

 * The GIMP
 * Krita
 * Inkscape
-* TODO: get some people to put
+* TODO: get some people to put pixel art and other tools in here

 ### 3D tools
 * Blender3D